 - increase and enhance cross-disciplinary research through specialised spaces and equipment

 - create new opportunities for industry collaboration with visible research culture and fit-for-purpose engagement spaces

 - increase undergraduate and postgraduate course offerings through improved fit-for-purpose teaching facilities

 The design process

-- specialised teaching laboratories (modular laboratories)
+- new research laboratories and specialised teaching laboratories

 Location, location, location